marisaruizasari/thesis/README.md

-# Weapons of Mass Inequality
+# Weapons of Mass Injustice

 ### Visualizing the unequal impacts of gun violence and the search for peace in America’s cities